Jose Garcia Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 12th-ranked team ERA among all league pitching staffs (3.94).
+- The Pirates have a 3.81 team ERA that ranks 10th among all MLB pitching staffs.

-- Pirates pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.
+- Pirates pitchers combine to allow the ninth-fewest home runs in baseball (20 total, 0.9 per game).

-- Hill (1-2) gets the starting nod for the Pirates in his fifth start of the season.
-He has a 5.57 ERA in 21 2/3 innings pitched, with 15 strikeouts.
+- Velasquez gets the start for the Pirates, his fifth of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts in 19 1/3 innings pitched.

-- In his most recent outing on Tuesday against the Colorado Rockies, the left-hander went six innings, giving up one earned run while surrendering six hits.
+- In his last time out on Wednesday against the Colorado Rockies, the righty threw six innings, giving up three earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has an ERA of 5.12, with 7.9 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.